harsh4944/Creatify/README.md

 # Creatify

-Creatify is a Next.js crowdfunding platform for creators.
-Fans can visit a creator's public page, enter a support amount and message, and complete a payment through Razorpay.
-Authenticated creators can update their profile and Razorpay settings from a dashboard.
+Creatify is a Next.js crowdfunding platform built for creators to fund their projects with direct support from their fans.

+Fans can visit a creator's public page, choose a custom or preset contribution amount, add a message, and complete the payment securely through Razorpay.
+Authenticated creators can manage their profile, payment settings, and creator page from a dedicated dashboard.

 ## Project Overview

 The application uses the Next.js App Router.
 Creator profiles and payment records are stored in MongoDB.
 Authentication is handled by NextAuth with GitHub as the configured provider.

-Payment orders are created with the creator's Razorpay credentials and verified by the server before the payment is marked complete.
+Creators can connect their Razorpay credentials and receive direct financial support from their fanbase.
+Payment orders are created using the creator's Razorpay credentials and verified by the server before a contribution is marked as complete.

 ## Features